MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-calibrate.md

 ms.date: 12/08/2020
 ms.service: crm-online
 ms.topic: article
-title: Calibrate your HoloLens to use with the Dynamics 365 Guides app ms.reviewer: v-brycho
+title: Calibrate your HoloLens 1 device to use with the Dynamics 365 Guides app (operators) ms.reviewer: v-brycho
 ---